nirajand/git-workshop/README.md

 - To *Download* **Github Desktop Application**, [Click Here](https://desktop.github.com/).
 It is advised that you install this application.

+If you have any problem in downloading Git, go to a pdf file linked [here](https://github.com/dhakalnirajan/git-workshop/blob/main/Git%20PDF%20Files/what%20is%20git.pdf) and read the document, you will find the solution.
+The PDF is large, so GitHub won't show the file in the Rendered Block.
+Download the file and look into it.

+To Follow the Git Manual, go to the [Manual](https://github.com/dhakalnirajan/git-workshop/blob/main/Git%20PDF%20Files/Progit-Git%20Manual.pdf) and follow along.

 <br>

 <b> ULTIMATE VS CODE AND GCC COMPILER ALONG WITH C PROGRAMMING REFERENCE </b>